Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create 15 Security Group rules to block the attacking IP addresses over port 80
 - [x] Create an inbound NACL (Network Access control list) associated with the web tier subnet with deny rules to block the attacking IP addresses.

-### Which action must you take in order to have a running Amazon EC2 instance with an lAM role assigned to it?
+### Which action must you take in order to have a running Amazon EC2 instance with an IAM role assigned to it?

-- [ ] Create an image of the instance, and register the image with an lAM role assigned and an Amazon EBS volume mapping.
+- [ ] Create an image of the instance, and register the image with an IAM role assigned and an Amazon EBS volume mapping.
-- [ ] Create a new lAM role with the same permissions as an existing lAM role, and assign it to the running instance.
+- [ ] Create a new IAM role with the same permissions as an existing IAM role, and assign it to the running instance.
-- [ ] Create an image of the instance, add a new lAM role with the same permissions as the desired lAM role, and deregister the image with the new role assigned.
+- [ ] Create an image of the instance, add a new IAM role with the same permissions as the desired IAM role, and deregister the image with the new role assigned.
 - [x] Create an image of the instance, and use this image to launch a new instance with the desired Lam role assigned.

 ### Does AWS Direct Connect allow you access to all Availabilities Zones within a Region?